Reviewing Video River Networks (NIHK) & The Competition

 Summary

-Video River Networks peers beat Video River Networks on 7 of the 10 factors compared.
+Video River Networks rivals beat Video River Networks on 7 of the 10 factors compared.

 Video River Networks, Inc., a technology holding company, operates and manages a portfolio of electric vehicles, artificial intelligence, machine learning, and robotics asset businesses and operations in North America.
 The company's target portfolio businesses and assets include operations that design, manufacture, install, and sell electric vehicles, power controls, battery and wireless technologies, residential utility meters and remotes, and mission-critical devices.
 It also holds interests in companies, which designs and builds all-electric SOLO, Tofino all-electric sport coupe products, electric components, drivetrains, and vehicles.
 The company was formerly known as Nighthawk Systems, Inc. Video River Networks, Inc. is based in Torrance, California.